NVIDIA/DeepLearningExamples/PyTorch/Classification/ConvNets/resnet50v1.5/README.md

  - `train.data_time` - time spent on waiting on data
  - `train.compute_time` - time spent in forward/backward pass

+To restart training from checkpoint use `--resume` option.

+To start training from pretrained weights (e.g. downloaded from NGC) use `--pretrained-weights` option.

+The difference between those two is that the pretrained weights contain only model weights, and checkpoints, apart from model weights, contain optimizer state, LR scheduler state, RNG state.

+Checkpoints are suitable for dividing the training into parts, for example in order to divide the training job into shorter stages, or restart training after infrastructure fail.

+Pretrained weights can be used as a base for finetuning the model to a different dataset, or as a backbone to detection models.

 ### Inference process

 Validation is done every epoch, and can be also run separately on a checkpointed model.